Sven G. Svenson

-Sven Gudmar Svenson (September 29, 1919 in Eskilstuna – February 25, 1997 in Uppsala) was a Swedish historian, banker, director and writer.
+Sven Gudmar Svenson (September 29, 1919 in Eskilstuna – February 25, 1997 in Uppsala) was a Swedish historian, banker and writer.

-Sven G. Svenson was CEO of Sparfrämjandet 1951-1961 and 1963-1979 CEO of Svenska Sparbanksföreningen.
+Sven G. Svenson was CEO of Sparfrämjandet 1951-1961 and CEO of Svenska Sparbanksföreningen 1963-1979.
 He was also Vice Chairman of Tryckeri AB Marieberg, member of Royal Swedish Academy of Engineering Sciences from 1974, member of Royal Gustavus Adolphus Academy from 1975, as well as honorary President of Orphei Drängar.